Kartore/spritore/README.md

 npm install @kartore/spritore
 ```

-### Rust with Cargo

-Add the Rust API without the CLI dependency:
+For the Rust API:

 ```sh
 cargo add spritore --no-default-features
 ```

-Use the lower-level engine directly when building another integration layer:
+Use `spritore-core` directly when your integration only needs the in-memory
+rendering and sprite-building types:

 ```sh
 cargo add spritore-core
 ```

-Install the native command-line interface with Cargo:
+Install the command-line interface with Cargo:

 ```sh
 cargo install spritore